CPScript/TinyUEFI/readme.md

 ```

 ## License

-Open source - see source files for license details.
+see source files for license details.